Tag Archives: Conditions and Diseases

 • Walk.
 Did you know walking is the best (and easiest) exercise for your back?

-Copyright © 2018 · Sterling Initiatives, LLC · Powered by WordPress
+Copyright © 2017 · Sterling Initiatives, LLC · Powered by WordPress

-Treatment of Food Poisoning
+Straight, No Chaser: Treatment of Food Poisoning

 food-poisoning home remedies

 The vomiting, diarrhea, fever, abdominal cramps and all around bad feelings you may get with food poisoning is extremely unpleasant.
-We’ve previously discussed preventive measures you can take to minimize your risks, but you should also want to know what measures to take in the event you actually develop food poisoning.
+We’ve previously discussed preventative measures you can take to minimize your risks, but you should also want to know what measures to take in the event you actually develop food poisoning.
 Of course, with over 250 different illnesses related to various forms of food poisoning, there’s a wide variety of treatment, some of which means to treat the specific disease (and its cause) and others that only treat the symptoms.

 I always tell patients that although the vomiting and diarrhea are dramatic nuisance symptoms, the real concern is the risk of dehydration from these fluid losses.
 Given the body is approximately two-thirds water, altering that balance can lead to disturbances of many of the body’s functions and increase the risk of more serious infections.
 Thus the key to treatment is staying ahead of fluid and electrolyte losses that occur.
 Perhaps you’re wondering “How can I do that if I’m vomiting?”
+Here are five very important principles for you to remember.

 • First things first: if you have severe diarrhea, your favorite sports drink is not the cure.
 The composition of fluids and electrolytes in your stool is different from in your sweat, so these drinks don’t optimally replace your losses.